royhobbstn/geojson-dijkstra/README.md

 ```

 ```
+const fs = require('fs');
 const { Graph, CoordinateLookup, buildEdgeIdList, buildGeoJsonPath } = require('geojson-dijkstra');

-main();

-async function main() {

 // load your geoJson file
-  const geojson_raw = await fs.readFile('./full_network.geojson');
-  const geojson = JSON.parse(geojson_raw);
+const geojson = JSON.parse(fs.readFileSync('./full_network.geojson'));

 // add a _cost field (to signify the weight of an edge)
 // add an _id field (to uniquely identify each edge) geojson.features.forEach(feat => {
   feat.properties._cost = feat.properties.MILES;
   feat.properties._id = feat.properties.ID;
 });

 // create a new object which will hold the network graph const graph = new Graph();
 // load geojson into your network graph.loadFromGeoJson(geojson);

 // initialize a coordinate lookup service (optional)
 // if you don't use the lookup service, you'll have to make sure that
 // your start and end points correspond exactly to line segment
 // endpoints in your geoJson file (down to the last decimal) const lookup = new CoordinateLookup(graph);

 // use the lookup to find the closest network nodes to your input coordinates const startOfPath = lookup.getClosestNetworkPt(-120.868893, 39.500155);
 const endOfPath = lookup.getClosestNetworkPt(-120.658215, 35.299585);

 // run an AStar Dijkstra using your start and end points const path = graph.findPath(startOfPath, endOfPath, [buildEdgeIdList, buildGeoJsonPath]);

 // example path output
 // {
 //  total_cost: 123.456,
 //  edge_list: [4, 5, 6, 9, 10, 23, 27],
 //  path: (a geojson linestring feature collection)
 // }

-}

 ```